There is a shared Zoom Pro account in the

 If in the Google Calendar description there is the phrase

 Zoom Claim Host ID: ###### then it is using a link from the shared Zoom account.
-Please keep your meetings to time, or update the General calendar event to be realistic of how long the meetings really take.
+Please keep your meetings to time, or update the General calendar event to realistically reflect how long the meeting will take.

-What is this Claim Host magic you talk off?
+What is this Claim Host magic you talk of?

-You can claim the host position of any meeting by entering the Host ID.
-This can be changed at any time for all meeting at the Zoom admin level.
+You can claim the ‘host’ role in any meeting by entering the Host ID.
+This can be changed at any time for all meetings at the Zoom admin level.

 How to claim host